panec/MVSass/README.md

 * `theme/model` should contain sets of values used for creating different versions of the component.

 * `theme/view` should contain calls of mixins from `core/view` with specific sets of model data from `theme/model` within properly nested css selectors.

+* `theme/_theme.scss` contains all references to theme views, models and `core/_core.scss`.
+Can contain theme placeholder selectors.

+* `theme/_functions.scss` contains all functions used within theme, it extends and overwrites functions from  `core/_functions.scss`.

+* `theme/_mixins.scss` contains all local variables used within theme, it extends and overwrites mixins from `core/_mixins.scss`.

 * `theme/_variables.scss` contains all local variables used within theme, it extends and overwrites settings from `core/_variables.scss`.